-Federal Transportation Requirements Affecting State and Local Planning

-ACOG Regional Active Transportation Plan (RATP): The ACOG RATP, Encompass 2045, includes the I-35 River Bridge Project, which aligns with the 2045 goals related to safety, infrastructure condition, congestion, freight movement and economic vitality, and environmental viability and resilience.
+Federal Transportation Requirements Affecting State and Local Planning ACOG Regional Active Transportation Plan (RATP): The ACOG RATP, Encompass 2045, includes the I-35 River Bridge Project, which aligns with the 2045 goals related to safety, infrastructure condition, congestion, freight movement and economic vitality, and environmental viability and resilience.

-Statewide Transportation Improvement Program (STIP): The ODOT STIP incorporates the first four years of the ODOT Eight-Year CWP.
-If this Project receives MPDG funding, ODOT will include it in the biennial update for the 2023-2026 STIP that will be developed in 2024.
+Statewide Transportation Improvement Program (STIP): The current 2024-2027 ODOT STIP incorporates the first four years of the ODOT Eight-Year CWP.
+If this Project receives MPDG funding, ODOT will include it in the 2026-2029 STIP showing construction beginning in 2027.